GoogleCloudPlatform/community/tutorials/monitoring-iot-data-grafana/index.md

 ### Enable billing

-Enable billing in your project:
+Enable billing in your project by running the following command and confirming in the browser that billing is enabled:

     open "https://console.cloud.google.com/billing/linkedaccount?project=$PROJECT_ID"